 Email: kylieinitaly AT hotmail DOT com

-About me: I am a New Zealander but have been living in Milan, Italy for over a year, working as a freelance journalist.
+About me: I am a New Zealander but have been living in Milan, Italy for a few years, working as a freelance journalist.
 I have a Bachelor of Communication Studies majoring in Journalism from the Auckland University of Technology, in New Zealand.
-I still live with an Italian family, and am currently studying to sit an exam in Italian language competency.